ErazerBrecht/CodeGenie/README.md

 Folder where we will put the demands of our client / customer

 #TestSamples
-Folder where we test code that.
-If we like it, it will be merged in our project.
+Folder where we test code.
+And experiment with some modules / snippets If we like it, it will be merged in our project.